 That’s a tough spot to be in for someone injured after an accident.
 They can’t work because of their injuries.
 That can be devastating to a person’s financial situation and also to their family.
 When someone’s injured in an accident, often times, they treat with medical providers on what’s called a lien basis.
 This means they sign an agreement, with the medical providers, that they are responsible for the bill upon the conclusion of the case.
 The benefit of that is they don’t have to pay out of pocket cost upfront, especially when they’ve been injured in accident.
 Some people have medical insurance and some don’t.
 If they have insurance but they have minimal type of coverage or are required constantly to be paying deductibles and co-pays, that can be avoided if they treat on a lien basis after an accident.

 If they’re missing time from work, hopefully they’re able to get some kind of relief, maybe disability payments or unemployment if they’re unemployed, some kind of compensation in the mean time.
-We certainly request that lost earnings and impaired earning capacity, if applicable, be paid by the at fault party when making a demand for compensation.
+As car accident lawyers, we certainly request that lost earnings and impaired earning capacity, if applicable, be paid by the at fault party when making a demand for compensation.

 Biggest mistakes people make that hurt their claims in a car accident case: